ryuichi-nagoshi/MBQC_Maude/README.md

 ```

 ## Case Studies
-We have successfully verified several patterns using this tool.
+We successfully verified the correctness of several patterns using this tool:

 - Hadamard gate
 - Quantum Teleportation